 4.5.
-Simulate sampling of environmental conditions in hotspots of net community production from the model solutions with a suite of remote sensing instruments (altimetry, ocean color, SST) using the space/time parameters specific to each platform.
+Simulate sampling of environmental conditions in hotspots of net community production from the model solutions with a suite of remote sensing instruments (SWOTaltimetry, ocean color, SST) using the space/time parameters specific to each platform.

 Our model solutions will provide realistic representations of submesoscale hotspots in net community production, highly resolved in both space and time.
 From these solutions, we will identify a set of approximately ten representative examples of the features of interest.
 We will then assess the degree to which such features can be observed via remote sensing by sampling the model solutions with measurement parameters characteristic of the various platforms.
+The SWOT Simulator for Ocean Science1 provides an ideal tool for making this assessment for SSH.
+As stated in the documentation, this software ingests model produced SSH to generate "SWOTlike outputs on a swath along the orbit ground track and adds measurement error and noise, which are generated according to technical characteristics published by the SWOT project team.
+Not designed to directly simulate the payload instrument performance, this SWOT simulator aims at providing statistically realistic outputs for the science community with a simple software package released as an open source in Python."
 For example, we will extract simulated sea level anomaly along the ground tracks of ongoing altimeter missions, map the simulated data, and compare with the original model solution.
 Although two-dimensional maps of sea level anomaly derived from current altimeter missions do not resolve submesoscale features, there is some submesoscale information in the alongtrack data that could prove useful.
 Moreover, it will be valuable to better understand the relationship between submesoscale hotspots and the larger mesoscale context.
 Analysis of Finite Size Lyapunov Exponents (Buesseler 2012, d'Ovidio et al. 2009, Nencioli et al. 2013, Waugh & Abraham 2008) has been particularly valuable in that regard, and thus we intend to compute them both in our model solutions and simulated data.

 We will tailor similar measurement simulators for other platforms including ocean color and SST (Figure 10).
 Of course a key issue with those data streams is obscuring of the field of view by clouds, and we will use characteristic cloud masks from prior imagery of the region to provide realistic assessments of the spatial coverage and temporal resolution that can be expected.
 Of particular interest will be the degree to which the hydrodynamic and biological processes associated with these hotspots are manifested in surface (SST) and near-surface (ocean color) properties.
-The latter aspect is a bit more subtle than the prior, given that the chlorophyll signal observed by satellite generally reflects an integral over the top 1-2 optical depths (Gordon & McCluney 1975, Smith 1981).
+The latter aspect is a bit more subtle than the prior, given that the chlorophyll signal observed by satellite generally reflects an integral over the top 1-2 optical depths (Gordon & McCluney 1975Gordon & McCluney 1975, Smith 1981).